 During our repeat visits, we noticed that the attractions in Frontierland and Adventureland consistently had higher wait times all day, and were shortest first thing in the morning.
 Seven Dwarfs Mine Train averages 75 to 90 minutes, but dips down in the late afternoon and early evening.
 Meanwhile, most attractions in Fantasyland and Tomorrowland have lower wait times that stay the same for the majority of the day.

 If you're a big character person, Magic Kingdom is the best park (so far) to see the most characters.
 We know it's strange not being able to get close to them, but we think these cavalcades are pretty neat!
-We don't normally see this many princesses together, and the Fantasyland Friends Cavalcade has a unique mix of characters.
-Never knew I needed to see Aladdin and Winnie the Pooh on the same float!
+We don't normally see this many princesses together, and the Magic Kingdom Cavalcade has a unique mix of characters.
+Never knew I needed to see Aladdin and Mary Poppins on the same float!

 Early on during this initial phased reopening, we noticed crowds thinned out considerably by the late afternoon.
 While it still holds true that the later half of the day is less busy, it seems that more and more frog families are staying until park close.
-With the return of park hopping, we expect crowds to fluctuate more in the afternoons and evenings.
+With the return of park hopping and fireworks, crowds have fluctuated more in the afternoons and evenings.

 Additional Magic Kingdom Tips and Tidbits